 - Current unencumbered license as a registered nurse in the United States upon matriculation.
 Current license as a registered nurse in the state of Florida before the first course.

 - Applicants to the MS program are required to complete both a NursingCAS application and a USF Graduate Studies Application.

-- The Adult-Gerontology Primary Care with specialty in Occupational Health concentration has a dual degree with the College of Public Health (COPH) and thus additional COPH requirements may apply for that concentration.
-Please email firstname.lastname@example.org for more information.
+- The Adult-Gerontology Primary Care / Occupational Health is a dual degree with the College of Public Health (COPH) and additional COPH requirements may be required.
+Contact Student Affairs for more information.